DataKind-DC/red-cross-replication/README.md

 ## How to Help in Phase 2

 The first step of the Red Cross Phase 2 is to replicate and document  Phase 1 results.
-Phase 1's original GitHub repo is <a href link="https://github.com/DataKind-DC/smoke_alarm_models">here</a>.
+Phase 1's original GitHub repo is <a href="https://github.com/DataKind-DC/smoke_alarm_models">here</a>.
 There are six models that the team is working to replicate, if you are interested in helping out on one, the Data Corps contact person is below.

 | Phase 1 Model | Target Variable  |  Predictors  | Type of Model  |  Data Sources |